Smoking harms nearly every organ of the body. Some of these harmful effects are immediate. Find out how smoking affects different parts of your body.

 Overall Health and Life Span

-- Smokers take more sick days.
+- People who smoke take more sick days.
 They also have higher health care costs.

 - Insurers can charge tobacco users up to 50% more than people who don’t use tobacco.